Diffuse galaxy cluster emission at 168 MHz within the Murchison Widefield Array Epoch of Reionization 0-hour field: Results

 \subsubsection{Abell S1099}

-Abell S1099 is reported to have a redshift of $z=0.110400$ \citep{cmkw02}.
-Fig. \ref{fig:as1099} shows the RGB image with MWA, NVSS, and TGSS contours overlaid.
-The cluster hosts extended, diffuse emission with steep spectral index, perhaps associated with one of the BCGs, 2MASX~J23130574-2308369 ($z=0.108575$; \citealt{cmw04}), which coincides with the peak of the emission at 168 \si{\mega\hertz}.
-We measure the 168 \si{\mega\hertz} to be $S_{168} = 184 \pm 20$ \si{\milli\jansky}, where the uncertainty includes a term to account for the slight blending towards the northwestern source, NVSS~J231317-230513.
-Further, Obj.
-A in Fig \ref{fig:as1099} appears to be an embedded point source, catalogued as NVSS~J231255-230959 \citep{ccg+98}, which is not accounted for.
-We see that the 1.4 \si{\giga\hertz} emission is patchy and use the \textsc{miriad} task \textsc{convol} to convolve the NVSS image to the $108.87$ arcsec $\times$ $108.87$ arcsec of the EoR0 field to measure the emission.
-This yields $S_{1.4} = 22.3 \pm 6.4$ \si{\milli\jansky}, where the uncertainty incorporates the embedded source and the blending with NVSS~J231317-230513.
-We calculate a spectral index of $\alpha_{168}^{1400} = -1.00 \pm 0.15$ which does not suggest a centrally located cluster relic, though is consistent with the flatter-spectrum haloes or peripheral relics.
-It is not clear where the cluster centre lies as galaxies with redshifts within $cz \approx 2000$ \si{\kilo\m\per\s} of the cluster's redshift do not appear to concentrate in any region in particular within the cluster volume.
-With no auxiliary X-ray data beyond RASS we are unable to determine if the emission is that of a cluster halo.
-The morphology, and apparent steep spectral index are suggestive of a halo, but the BCG at the centre of the emission and the lack of clear cluster centre casts doubt towards this classification.
+{Fig.~\ref{fig:as1099} shows Abell S1099 as an RGB image with MWA, NVSS, and TGSS contours overlaid.} The cluster hosts extended, diffuse emission coincident with one of the BCGs, 2MASX~J23130574-2308369 ({$z=0.1086 \pm 0.0002$}; \citealt{cmw04}), which coincides with the peak of the emission at 168~MHz.
+We measure an LAS of $\sim$9.5~arcmin (LLS of $\sim$1.1~Mpc).
+We measure $S_{168} = 180 \pm 20$~mJy, where the uncertainty includes a term to account for the slight blending towards the northwestern source.
+Further, Obj.~A in Fig~\ref{fig:as1099} appears to be an embedded point source, catalogued as NVSS~J231255$-$230959 \citep{ccg+98}, which is not accounted for.
+We convolve the NVSS image to $108.87$ arcsec $\times$ $108.87$ arcsec and obtain $S_{1400} = 22.3 \pm 6.4$~mJy.
+This yields $\alpha_{168}^{1400} = -1.0 \pm 0.2$.
+This is consistent with radio halos or perhaps an intervening radio relic.
+Without significant X-ray emission detected by \textit{ROSAT}, we suggest it is unlikely to be a radio halo.
+We cannot confirm the nature of the emission presently.